PeterBid/Esperanto/README.md

 The form itself was built in another `TeacherForm` component and then imported into the `AddTeacher` page to streamline the process.
 Another `ImageUpload` component was then made with a `Post` request to `Cloudinary` which was then imported into the `TeacherForm`.

-This three stage process when combined togther allowed users to upload images of themselves when creating a teacher, which can then be acessed from the get requests in the other pages.
+This three stage process when combined together allowed users to upload images of themselves when creating a teacher, which can then be accessed from the get requests in the other pages.

 * AddTeacher